Atlantis-Software/docmake/README.md

 * color: (string) the color of the text (color name e.g., ‘blue’ or hexadecimal color e.g., ‘#ff5500’)
 * decoration: (string) the text decoration to apply (‘none’ or ‘underline’ or ‘strike’)
 * alignment: (string) (‘left’ or ‘center’ or ‘right’) the alignment of the columns
+* valignment: (string) (‘top’ or ‘center’ or ‘bottom’) the vertical alignment of elements in columns.
 * fillColor: (string) the background color of the columns
 * margin: ([left, top, right, bottom], [horizontal, vertical], number equalLeftTopRightBottom) space arround columns element
 * border: ([left, top, right, bottom], [horizontal, vertical], number equalLeftTopRightBottom) size of the border